cncf/xds/proposals/TP1-xds-transport-next.md

 Since each resource returned is subject to independent update via delta xDS and there is no explicit collection directory to update, glob collections are highly scalable.
 For example, consider a collection of 10k resources and the addition of a single resource.
-Glob collections will send the single additional resource.
+Glob collections will send the single additional resource (due to the operation of delta xDS).
 List collections requires that the collection directory (now containing 10001 resource references) to be sent from server to client, as well as the additional new resource.

 As with list collections, context parameters in the request must be matched in responses.
 A request for